process-engine/consumer_api_meta/samples/02_external_process_engine/README.md

 step of the program.

 The server handles the following operations:

 - Accept incoming HTTP Requests from the clients
 - Use the ConsumerAPI to perform each operation made by the client:
   - start the sample process
-  - retrieve waiting user tasks
+  - retrieve waiting UserTasks
-  - finish a user task with a given payload
+  - finish a UserTask with a given payload
   - retrieve a process instance result

 Each client will perform the following actions:

 - Create an instance for the `ConsumerApiClientService`
   - The client will be given an accessor for accessing the server's ProcessEngine
 - Use the `ConsumerApiClientService` to
   - start the sample process
-  - retrieve the waiting user task for the sample process when it is reached
+  - retrieve the waiting UserTask for the sample process when it is reached
-  - finish the user task with a given payload
+  - finish the UserTask with a given payload
   - retrieve and log the process instance result